-For technical assistance with submitting an application, contact the Grants Management System Support Hotline at 888-549-9901, option 3, or via email at GMS.HelpDesk@usdoj.gov.
+For technical assistance with submitting an application, contact the Grants Management System Support Hotline at 888-549-9901, option 3, or via email at GMS.
+HelpDesk@usdoj.gov.
 The GMS.
-Support Hotline hours of operation are Monday - Friday from 6:00 a.m. to midnight eastern time, except federal holidays.
+Support Hotline operates 24 hours every day, including federal holidays.

-Applicants that experience unforeseen GMS technical issues beyond their control that prevent them from submitting their application by the deadline must email the BJS contact identified below within 24 hours after the application deadline and request approval to submit their application.
-Additional information on reporting technical issues is found under "Experiencing Unforeseen GMS Technical Issues" in the How to Apply section.
+An applicant that experiences unforeseen GMS technical issues beyond its control that prevent it from submitting its application by the deadline may email the BJS contact identified below within 24 hours after the application deadline to request approval to submit its application.
+For information on reporting technical issues, see "Experiencing Unforeseen GMS Technical Issues" under How to Apply in Section D. Application and Submission Information.

-For assistance with any other requirements of this solicitation, contact Devon B. Adams, Chief, Criminal Justice Data Improvement Program, by telephone at 202-307-0765, or by email at askbjs@usdoj.gov.
-Include SJSSAC16 in the subject line.
+For assistance with any other requirements of this solicitation, contact Devon B. Adams, Chief, Criminal Justice Data Improvement Program by telephone at 202-307-0765, or by email at askbjs@usdoj.gov.
+Include "SJSSAC17" in the subject line.

-Release date: February 5, 2016
+Release date: December 12, 2016